🟦Formal Confirmation under OECD Guidelines

 Council Recommendation ¶20 (2021) | Ensure access to remedies and compensation | No remedy process initiated — remedy denied through silence |

-Detailed Record of Submission and NCP Inaction
+Detailed Record of Submission, Initial Silence, and Subsequent Acceptance

 On September 15, 2025, the whistleblower submitted a Specific Instance to the Japanese NCP (Ministry of Foreign Affairs), attaching structured evidence records (Evidence Nos.
 58–60).